Drain Unclogging & Sewer Cleaning In Frederick, MD

 Proper Handling of Drain Cleaners

 Although the bottle carries all the necessary warnings, homeowners often mishandle drain cleaners.
-The product does not look dangerous, but anyone using these products for unclogging drains uncloggingshould know that drain cleaners are very acidic and can damage your eyes and skin if you do not handle them very carefully.
+The product does not look dangerous, but anyone using these products for unclogging drains should know that drain cleaners are very acidic and can damage your eyes and skin if you do not handle them very carefully.
 They can also damage your flooring, cabinets, and other surfaces in your bathroom if the product is spilled or splattered.

 Health Issues with Slow Drains